mocsv/mocsv.github.io/_posts/2025-05-18-DIY-pill-box.md

 ### Admire The Beauty

 It's done.
-Isn't it *beautiful.
+Isn't it *beautiful*.

-More importantly it saved me £18.50 from potential convincing myself to buy that ridiculously expensive one at the start so I say mission complete.
+More importantly, it saved me £18.50 from potentially convincing myself to buy that ridiculously expensive one at the start, so I say **mission complete**.

 ![](/_assets/photos/IMG_1741.jpeg)